 Donations for the restoration of the Keokuk Union Depot are made through the Keokuk Union Depot Foundation, established in September 2012 as an Iowa not-for-profit corporation.
-Your donation to the Depot Foundation is tax-deductible.
 The Keokuk Union Depot Foundation is a tax-exempt charitable organization under section 501(c)(3) of the Internal Revenue Code.
-To view the Depot Foundation's Form 990 return for 2015, click here (opens as PDF in a separate window).
+Your donation to the Depot Foundation is tax deductible per the I.R.S. determination letter of February 6, 2013.

 Donate Funds Via PayPal

 In 2014 Christen Sundquist Martin and her husband Matthew Martin, of Restoric LLC, created an O-gauge scale model of the restored Depot that has been displayed at various locations in Keokuk Tri-State area to raise awareness of the Depot project.
 The model features removable roof sections for an interior view, and compares the restored tile roof with the prior shingled roof.

 To learn how the Martins painstakingly designed and assembled the model, read Christen's article in the February 2016 issue of the Keokuk Confluence, published by the Keokuk Cultural and Entertainment District (opens as a PDF file in a new window).

 The Foundation maintains an account through which it can receive donations of stock.
 To arrange for such a donation:

 Please include the following information in your inquiry:

 A board member of the Foundation will contact you and provide you with the information you need to complete the transfer.
 Thank you for your generous support.